 It requires a homeostasis, a balance among all of the systems in order for it to all work out.

-So right now we have a Tesla car system that requires just in time delivery of parts.
+So right now we have a Tesla car system that requires just-in-time delivery of parts.

-Well, those just those parts aren't coming.
+Well, those parts aren't coming.

 So when your Tesla breaks down, wherever it happens to break down at, that's it.

-Once of the parts that are in the United States are used up, there won't be new ones coming from China.
+Once the parts that are in the United States are used up, there won't be new ones coming from China.

 So whatever parts are able to be distributed, that's it.